GusainPriyanshu/QR-scanner-frontend/README.md

 # QR-scanner-frontend
-A basic front end of a QR scanner page.
+A basic front end of a QR scanner.
+Used HTML AND CSS.